zonyitoo/SYSUEduAdminSystem/README.md

 sudo apt-get install stunnel
 ```

-You can run the command described in the last of this section directly.
+You can run the command described at the last of this section directly.
 If you want to generate the key and certificate again, read the instructions below.

 Create a directory in project to hold the necessary configuration files and SSLish stuff.